Chapter 3 Extra Practice

 2. Using the table or tree diagram, construct a contingency table of gender versus age group.

-3. Using the contingency table, find the probability that out of the age 20–64 group, a randomly selected driver is female.
+3. Using the contingency table, find the probability that a driver randomly selected from the 20–64 age group is female.

-31. Approximately 86.5% of Americans commute to work by car, truck, or van.
+25. Approximately 86.5% of Americans commute to work by car, truck, or van.
 Out of that group, 84.6% drive alone and 15.4% drive in a carpool.
-Approximately 3.9% walk to work and approximately 5.3% take public transportation.
-[8]
+Approximately 3.9% walk to work, and approximately 5.3% take public transportation.[7]

 1. Construct a table or a tree diagram of the situation.
 Include a branch for all other modes of transportation to work.